Malignant Melanoma in Melbourne, FL

 Does health insurance cover treatment for Malignant Melanoma?

-Most health insurance does cover treatment of malignant melanoma.
+Most health insurance does cover the treatment of malignant melanoma.
 To help patients manage costs that may not be included in the health insurance coverage, our office offers flexible payment options.

-If you have a suspicious looking growth or lesion on your skin that exhibits the ABCDE characteristics, contact Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida for immediate skin cancer screening to determine whether the growth is a malignant melanoma.
+If you have a suspicious-looking growth or lesion on your skin that exhibits the ABCDE characteristics, contact Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida for immediate skin cancer screening to determine whether the growth is a malignant melanoma.